ColeTrammer/iros/docs/overview.md

-# Boot
-Part of system that executes after the boot loader.
-It handles jumping into 64 bit mode and then jumps into kernel main.
-This also handles initialization of CPU flags, like enabling the FPU.

-# Initrd
+# Gen
-Contains a file that builds an Initialization RAMdisk from the files in the files/ directory, and single file c sources that are used to test the system.
-Now that ext2 read/write support exists in the operating system, this is fairly useless.
+Dedicated subdirectory that contains code which generates things.
+This includes the initrd builder as well as a yacc like parser generstor.

 # Kernel
-Contains code for processing, system calls, etc.
+Contains code for CPU initialization, scheduling, device drivers, system calls, etc.

 # Libc
 Custom implementation of the posix c standard library.